C-h-a-r/pikz-wiki-test/file.md

+# Licenses

+## Overview

+To get started with managing your licenses, follow the simple steps outlined below.
+Licenses are tied to your account, and through Discord commands, you can easily create, manage, and edit them.
+You can add or remove authorized IPs, view active licenses, and more.

+---

+## Steps to Get a License

+1. Join Our Discord Server
+   First, join our official Discord server to start the process.
+You will need to use Discord commands to manage your licenses.

+2. Link Your Discord Account to BuiltByBit
+   After joining Discord, ensure that your Discord account is linked to your BuiltByBit account.
+You can do this by visiting your BuiltByBit account settings.

+3. Use the /licensecreate Command
+   Once your accounts are linked, you can use the following command in the Discord server to create your license:
+   [Code language="javascript" title="Create License"]
+   /licensecreate
+   [/Code]
+   After running this command, you’ll be prompted to select the product you wish to create a license for.

+5. Managing Your License with /licensedit
+   To edit the details of your license, use the following command:
+   [Code language="javascript" title="Edit License"]
+   /licensedit
+   [/Code]
+   This allows you to modify settings such as IP addresses, and you can also delete the license if needed.

-## Licenses
+## Managing Licenses

+[Tabs]

+[Tab title="Create"]

+1. Create a License
+   To create a new license, use the /licensecreate command.
+This will initiate the license creation process and prompt you to choose the product you want the license for.

+2. View All Licenses
+   To view a list of all your active licenses, use the /ownerlicense command.
+This will show you a dropdown of your licenses, and you can select one to view its details.

+[/Tab]

+[Tab title="Setup"]

+1. Edit IP Addresses
+   To modify IP addresses, use the Delete IP button in the license editor to remove any IPs that you no longer want authorized.

+2. Add IP Addresses
+   You can add authorized numerical IP addresses to your license by using the Add IP option in the license editor.
+This will allow specific devices to connect.

+3. Delete License
+   If you no longer need a license, you can delete it at any time using the Delete License button in the license editor.
+[/Tab]

+[/Tabs]

+## FAQ
 [FAQ]
 [Q] How do I link my Discord account to BuiltByBit?
-[A] You can link your Discord account to BuiltByBit by visiting [this link](https://builtbybit.com/account/discord/).
-Once linked, you’ll be able to generate and manage your licenses.
+[A] To link your Discord account, visit the BuiltByBit settings page and link your Discord account from there.
+This must be done before you can generate or manage licenses.

 [Q] What command do I need to use to create a license?
-[A] To create a license, use the `/licensecreate` command in the Discord server after linking your Discord account.
-Then, select the product for which you are generating the license.
+[A] Once your accounts are linked, use the command below in Discord to create a license:
+/licensecreate

 [Q] How do I edit my license after creating it?
+[A] To edit your license, use the command below:
+/licensedit
-[A] To edit your license, use the `/licensedit` command in the Discord server.
-This command allows you to modify the license settings, including adding or removing authorized IP addresses.
+This will allow you to make changes to the license, such as adding or removing IP addresses.

 [Q] Can I view all my licenses?
+[A] Yes, you can use the following command to view all your licenses:
+/ownerlicense
-[A] Yes, you can view all your active licenses by using the `/ownerlicense` command in Discord.
-This will show you a dropdown of all your licenses, from which you can select and view the details of any license.
+This will display a dropdown menu where you can select and view each of your licenses.

 [Q] Can I add multiple IP addresses to my license?
-[A] Yes, you can add multiple **numerical IP addresses** to your license.
-You can do this using the **Add IP** button in the license editor.
-This allows you to authorize several devices to connect to your product.
+[A] Yes, you can add multiple numerical IP addresses.
+Use the Add IP button in the license editor to authorize multiple devices.

 [Q] How do I add an IP address to my license?
-[A] To add an IP address to your license, use the **Add IP** button in the license editor.
-Input the **numerical IP address** you wish to authorize for connections.
+[A] Use the Add IP option in the license editor and input the numerical IP address you want to authorize.

 [Q] Can I delete a license after creating it?
-[A] Yes, you can delete your license at any time.
-To delete a license, use the **Delete License** option in the license editor.
-This will permanently remove the license.
+[A] Yes, you can delete your license by selecting the Delete License option in the license editor.

 [Q] Can I delete an IP address from my license?
-[A] Yes, you can delete any added IP addresses from your license.
-Simply go to the license editor and remove the IP address you wish to delete.
+[A] Yes, you can delete an IP address at any time using the Delete IP button in the license editor.

-[Q] What happens if I remove an IP address from the license?
-[A] If you remove an IP address from your license, any device using that IP address will no longer be authorized to connect to your product.
-Be cautious when removing IPs to ensure you do not accidentally block authorized devices.

-[Q] How long does it take for a license to be generated after using the `/licensecreate` command?
+[Q] How long does it take for a license to be generated?
-[A] The license will be generated instantly after you use the `/licensecreate` command and select your product.
-If you encounter any delays, you can check for updates in the Discord bot or contact support for assistance.
+[A] Your license will be generated instantly after you use the /licensecreate command.
+If there is any delay, you can contact support in the Discord server.

 [Q] Can I transfer my license to another user?
-[A] No, licenses are tied to your account and cannot be transferred to another user.
-If you need to give someone else access, they must follow the same steps to generate their own license.
+[A] No, licenses cannot be transferred.
+If you want someone else to have access, they need to generate their own license.

 [Q] How do I check the status of my licenses?
-[A] Use the `/ownerlicense` command to view all your active licenses.
-You can also use the dropdown menu to select a specific license and check its status.
+[A] Use the /ownerlicense command to view all active licenses.
+You can select a specific license to see its status.

-[Q] What if I can't find my license after generating it?
+[Q] What if I can't find my license?
-[A] If you can't find your license, make sure you have followed all the steps correctly, including linking your Discord account and running the correct commands.
-If you're still having trouble, contact support on our [Discord server](https://discord.gg/pikzstudios) for assistance.
+[A] If you can’t find your license, make sure you’ve followed all the steps correctly.
+If you’re still facing issues, reach out to support in the Discord server.

-[Q] Can I revoke a license after it has been issued?
+[Q] Can I revoke or delete my license after it has been issued?
-[A] Yes, you can delete or revoke your license at any time using the **Delete License** button in the license editor.
-This will prevent the product from being accessed using that license.
+[A] Yes, you can delete or revoke your license anytime using the Delete License option in the license editor.

-[Q] Are there any restrictions on the number of IPs I can add to a license?
-[A] There is no specific limit on the number of IP addresses you can add to a license, but it’s important to manage them carefully to avoid exceeding any internal usage or security limits.

-[Q] Can I create a license without joining the Discord server?
-[A] No, joining our Discord server is a required step to generate and manage your license.
-All license management is handled via Discord commands.

-[Q] What happens if I don't link my Discord account to BuiltByBit?
-[A] If you don't link your Discord account to BuiltByBit, you won’t be able to generate or manage licenses.
-Linking your account is required for authentication purposes before you can use any license-related commands.
 [/FAQ]

-[Info] Make sure to follow all steps carefully and reach out to support if you encounter any issues during the license creation process.